 A report by the Association of American Colleges and Universities (AAC&U) and National Center for Higher Education Management Systems recognizes that the earnings gap between liberal arts and science/math majors significantly expands throughout a career.
 For example, a graduate in mathematics or the physical or the natural sciences earns 30% more during the peak earnings years between 56 and 60.
 Another study published by the National Bureau of Economic Research claims that a STEM graduate earned $1.8 million more than student with a degree in the health field over a working career.

-The AAC&U research notes that 40% of liberal arts graduates go on to earn advanced degrees and are more likely to pursue social service jobs (such as counselors, community service workers, and religious workers).
+Despite subjective evidence (some of which is summarized in this article from ChooseFI) that “passion” is a poor career foundation, the AAC&U research notes that 40% of liberal arts graduates go on to earn advanced degrees and are more likely to pursue social service jobs (such as counselors, community service workers, and religious workers).
 Whether B.A. graduates are drawn to such jobs or because they are the only jobs left is unclear.

 Best & Least Paying College Majors

 According to Katie Bardaro, lead economist at compensation research firm PayScale, “Unless you go to a top-20 brand name school, what matters most to employers is your major.”
 According to her firm’s research, the highest paying jobs by salary potential for a bachelor degree graduate are as follows:

 Writing in The Wall Street Journal, Arianna Huffington, president and editor-in-chief of the Huffington Post Media Group, advises, “Ultimately, success is not about money or position, but about living the life you want, not just the life you settle for.”
 Studies from the Marist College Institute of Public Opinion and Princeton University’s Woodrow Wilson School suggests the ideal range of annual income for maximum happiness is between $50,000 and $75,000.